rabiasenadinc/rabiasenadinc/README.md

 I'm a passionate and dedicated computer engineer with a strong curiosity for learning and exploring new technologies.

 🔭 I’m currently working on AI, Mobile App Development and Web Development
-🌱 I’m currently learning advanced Flutter and Python
+🌱 I’m currently learning advanced Flutter, React Native and Python
 📫 How to reach me: senadinc06@gmail.com
 🌍 Fluent in French, Turkish, and  English (B2)